 The prostate starts out about the size of a pea then slowly grows reaching the size of a walnut when the man is in his 20s.
 Around the age of 40, it starts to grow or enlarge again and this may cause problems for a man when passing urine.
-Only men and those born biologically male have a prostate.
+Only men have a prostate.